Jimmy Giraudon: Career

 In summer 2016, Giraudon joined Troyes on a two-year deal.
 On 31 January 2022, he moved abroad after agreeing to a loan deal with Segunda División side Leganés for the remainder of the season.

-On 24 June 2022, Giraudon signed for Ligue 2 side Saint-Étienne on a two-year contract.
-He chose the number 5 jersey at the club.
+On 24 June 2022, Giraudon signed for Ligue 2 side Saint-Étienne on a two-year contract, and chose the number 5 jersey at the club.
+He left the club on 1 July 2023 after his contract was terminated by mutual consent.